eclipse/lsp4jakarta/README.md

 &nbsp;Solution: [#46](https://github.com/eclipse/lsp4jakarta/issues/46)
 >>>>>>> 9fe8331 (Update README.md)

-2. If during initial setup `mvn verify` returns errors or compilation failures:
-Verify that you are using [JavaSE-11](https://www.oracle.com/ca-en/java/technologies/javase-jdk11-downloads.html).
+2. If during initial setup `mvn verify` returns errors or compilation failures, verify that you are using [JavaSE-11](https://www.oracle.com/ca-en/java/technologies/javase-jdk11-downloads.html).
 You may have to configure `$JAVA_HOME` variable and make sure it is pointing to the correct location.

 ## Contributing